 CBD is called cannabidiol.
 It is one of the numerous 100 unique compounds that are found in cannabis or hemp plants, called cannabinoids.
-With the ever growing popularity of CBD oil, a lot of rumours and misconceptions are winding up on our news and media outlets.
+With the ever-growing popularity of CBD oil, a lot of rumors and misconceptions are winding up on our news and media outlets.
 We are here to break away the truth from the lies!

 Misconception No.1 CBD Makes You Intensely “High”

 False!
 CBD is a non-psychoactive substance.
 There exists a substance in cannabis called THC, tetrahydrocannabinol.
 This substance is highly psychoactive, and the euphoric feeling you associate consuming marijuana is attributed to THC.
 CBD on the other hand comprises of negligible amounts of THC.
 More so, it is been noticed that CBD counteracts the effects of the “high”.

 Misconception No.2 CBD Is Made From Marijuana Only

 False!
 While CBD can be extracted from marijuana, it is also widely extracted from industrial hemp plants.
 This is a highly sustainable, organic, plant that has been grown for more than thousands of years!

 Misconception No.3 CBD Puts You In A Lull